-- Turn off the heat and allow the oil to cool.
+- Turn off the heat and allow the oil to cool slightly.
 Pour the oil into a mixing bowl.
-Add the red wine vinegar and whisk to combine.
-Submerge the tomatoes into the vinaigrette and let sit for about 20 minutes.
+Add the red wine vinegar and oregano.
+Whisk to combine.
+Submerge the tomatoes in the vinaigrette and let sit for about 30 minutes.

 - Arrange the tomatoes and burrata cheese onto a large platter.
-Season well with flaky sea salt and freshly cracked black pepper.
-Top with the fresh basil, oregano, crispy garlic & shallots, and spoonfuls of the vinaigrette.
+Season well with flaky sea salt (the salt is key to bringing out all of the flavors) and freshly cracked black pepper.
+Top with the fresh basil, crispy garlic & shallots, and spoonfuls of the vinaigrette.

 - Serve with the toasted bread alongside.